 As the residential real estate market continues to remain strong, and the apartment rental market continues to boom, there are challenges that face both landlords and tenants when renting an apartment, condo, or home.
 For those tenants who rent from larger landlords and bigger complexes, there is typically a strict process that is put in place for the approval of the apartment, the lease, and the terms.
 On the other hand, smaller landlords such as individual owners for homes, condos and townhomes, are typically less sophisticated and do not have strict policies since they do not deal with this on a daily basis.

-For the landlord who is renting a property, it is important to rent to a quality tenant, who has financial capacity to pay and who will treat the property with respect and care.
+For the landlord, who is renting a property, it is important to rent to a quality tenant, who has financial capacity to pay and who will treat the property with respect and care.
 It is important to make sure that the landlord completes a credit check, background check, and has verification of means to pay.
 Also, if a renter has a pet, make sure the tenant provides a pet deposit and/ or pet rent to cover any additional damages that may be caused to carpet, flooring, or paint as a result of having a pet.

 Additionally, it is important to note the number of people that will occupy the property and insure that there is no sublease language in the lease without the landlord's consent.
 Many horror stories have taken place where tenants have sublet out properties to other family members, friends, or third-party individuals without the landlord's consent.
 For example, short-term vacation rentals through online rental services like Airbnb are extremely popular right now especially in coastal areas like Newport Beach, which attract vacationers in the summer months who will pay a premium for the rent.

+The landlord should also watch out for a tenant who might rent out the property for profit to complete strangers.
+This not only creates financial issues but liability for the landlord as well.
 For those landlords who would look to rent properties on a short-term basis, he/she will need to weigh the risk-reward for taking advantage of the opportunity for the short-term rental market.
-Financial opportunity is tremendous in that a property that rents for \$3,000 a month in the winter months might rent for \$3,000 or more per week in the summer months, especially near the beach.
-However, these properties will need to be furnished, and the wear and tear on the furnishings and property itself must be considered when analyzing the pluses and minuses of short-term rentals.
+Financial opportunity is tremendous in that a property that rents for \$3,000.00 a month in the winter months might rent for \$3,000.00 or more per week in the summer months especially near the beach.
+However, these properties will need to be furnished and the wear and tear on the furnishings and property itself must be considered when analyzing the pluses and minuses of short-term rentals.